Welcome to Brixton Buzz

 In June 2015, we organised a major concert for residents of the threatened Cressingham Gardens estate.
 Our Brixton Fightback show at the Electric Brixton pulled in over a thousand people, featuring local bands like the Alabama 3 and Fat White Family, and raised over £1,500 for estate campaigners.

-Uniquely, we also brew our own selection of Brixton Buzz beers, with all the profits going to local causes.
+Uniquely, we also occasionally brew our own selection of Brixton Buzz beers, with all the profits going to local causes.

 Brixton Buzz also runs regular Offline Club nights around Brixton, where we put on fun events with interesting bands and party loving DJs.
 All our nights are free.